CEDICT

 The CEDICT project was started by Paul Denisowski in 1997 and is maintained by a team on mdbg.net under the name CC-CEDICT, with the aim to provide a complete Chinese to English dictionary with pronunciation in pinyin for the Chinese characters.

 Content

 CEDICT is a text file; other programs (or simply Notepad or egrep or equivalent) are needed to search and display it.
-This project is considered a standard Chinese-English reference on the Internet and is used by several other Chinese-English projects.
+This project is used by several other Chinese-English projects.
 The Unihan Database uses CEDICT data for most of its information about character compounds, but this is auxiliary and is explicitly not a part of the main Unicode database.